SapphireSapphic/TunicTracker/README.md

 If you encounter any issues, please contact SapphireSapphic#8218 on discord.

 Special thanks to SilentDestroyer for making the Tunic randomizer, and also for various insights that hepled make this package possible.
-Shoutouts to Ekkosangen & Jabberrock for noticing little things that make the tracker better :)
+Shoutouts to Ekkosangen, Jabberrock, and Celeste for noticing little things that make the tracker better :)

 Please note: Autotracker for this package is not currently possible, but likely will be some time in the future.
 Please stay tuned, whenever this is possible I will work on implementing it immediately.